 NW3C is the only member of the CFTT that is not a federal law enforcement agency.

-Download: Computer Forensics Tool Testing Handbook (PDF / 545KB)
+Download: Computer Forensic Tool Testing Handbook (PDF / 545KB)

-About NIST Founded in 1901, the National Institute for Science and Technology (NIST) is a non-regulatory federal agency within the U.S. Department of Commerce.
+About NIST Founded in 1901, the National Institute of Standards and Technology (NIST) is a non-regulatory federal agency within the U.S. Department of Commerce.
 NIST's mission is to promote U.S. innovation and industrial competitiveness by advancing measurement science, standards, and technology in ways that enhance economic security and improve our quality of life.